gazebosim/docs/INSTALL.md

 ## Using the workspace

-The workspace binaries are ready but evertime that ign-gazebo needs to be executed or third party code is going to be developed using the ignition libraries, one command is needed:
+The workspace binaries are ready but everytime that `ign-gazebo` needs to be executed or third party code is going to be developed using the ignition libraries, one command is needed:

+> . install/local_setup.bash
-> . install/local_setup.bash (or call install/local_setup.bat on Windows)
+> (or call install/local_setup.bat on Windows)

 After running the command all paths for running apps or developing code will be set in the current shell.